Absence, illness and punctuality

 - On Friday, a Year 12 student who does not have a commitment to a school function, may go home at the end of period 4 (lunchtime).

 ***Whenever a student leaves the school grounds he must be dressed in a school uniform (see Online School Handbook).
+In Terms 2 and 3 this includes the blazer.
+Please note, a blazer is also required on Thursdays in Term 4.

 Lunch detentions: Students given a lunch detention are required to report to the Duty Prefect in the School Marshal’s Office at 1.00pm.
 Students will be assigned tasks, and must report back to the Duty Prefect at the end of lunch.

 School detentions: These are Monday to Thursday from 3.15pm to 4.45pm.
 Students will be given work to do for one and a half hours.
-Each student must obtain his parents signature on the ‘School Detention’ card that was issued by the Head of House.
+Each student must obtain a parents signature on the ‘School Detention’ card that was issued by the Head of House.

 Lunch and School Detentions are listed in the Daily Bulletin and the student timetable.

 Saturday detentions: These are given by the Deputy Principal/Head of Senior School, Director of Planning and Co-Curricular, Deputy Principal/Director of Studies or Principal for major breaches of school rules or repeated offences.
-They are conducted when necessary on Saturdays and each student must obtain his parent’s signature on the ‘Saturday Detention’ card that was issued by the Head of House.
+They are conducted when necessary on Saturdays and each student must obtain a parent signature on the ‘Saturday Detention’ card that was issued by the Head of House.
 Students will be assigned work for up to 3 hours.

 Care of Property and Equipment